Sean1783/CS4200_Project_1/README.md

 Select initial puzzle state generation method:
 [1] Create a random initial puzzle configuration.
 [2] Extract puzzle configurations from a file.
+[3] Enter configuration manually.
 ```
-Option 1 will create a randomly generated initial state from which the target state is _theoretically_ reachable although the search depth might exceed user's given depth value.
+**Option 1** will create a randomly generated initial state from which the target state is _theoretically_ reachable although the required search depth might exceed user's given or default max depth.

-Option 2 allows the user to provide their own initial states to use.
+**Option 2** allows the user to provide their own initial states to use via a separate file.
 ```
 Enter file name:
 <source file name here>
 ```
-Please ensure your configurations have the following format:
+Please ensure your configurations have the following format in your source file:
 ```
 /
 1 2 5